Schenectady, NY is a great area to live, work and play and has everything you need right outside your door.

 - Government offices and services

-Get in touch with our knowledgeable property managers and dive deep into the ins and outs of the Schenectady community!
+Get in touch with our knowledgeable property managers and explore the benefits of living in the Schenectady community!

 Things to Do

 Whether you currently live in the area or are new to Schenectady, you will want to know all of the fun things to do.
 We’ve put together a list of our favorite things to get you started!
 Looking for more ideas?
 Just ask us!

 - Catch a show at Proctors Theatre – What began as a vaudeville theatre in the early 20th century is now the Capital Region’s destination for major Broadway shows, cutting-edge film festivals, exciting special events, and everything in between.
 Over the past decade, Proctors has expanded and made numerous renovations, which have made it possible to accommodate large Broadway productions, giant screen films, local performers, and ever-growing audiences from around the country.

 - Gamble the night away at Rivers Casino and Resort – The casino is home to some of the hottest gaming action in New York.
 Play the huge selection of slot machines, one of eight video poker titles, or one of the 20 Keno machines.
 Rivers Casino and Resort is also offering guests 67 live table games and home to Rivers Sportsbook, New York’s premier sports betting destination!

 - Explore the Via Aquarium – Located in Rotterdam Mall, the indoor aquarium celebrates aquatic biodiversity with exhibits, experiences, and public programs designed to connect people of all ages with our planet’s aquatic creatures.
 Take your family on an unforgettable journey as you explore vivid underwater worlds across 37 exhibits.
 Feel the soft, smooth skin of a stingray as they swim right up to your hand in Stingray Bay and watch sharks swim overhead while schools of fish surround you in our immersive tunnel tanks.
 This is a fun activity for the whole family!